-- The rate of gastroenteritis presentations to sentinel GPs decreased below the baseline in the past week, while the number of presentations to EDs increased and remained the upper range of values usually reported at this time of year. - Rotavirus notifications to the Department of Health decreased and norovirus detections at PathWest remained stable in the past week.
+- The number of presentations to EDs decreased and remained in the lower range of values usually reported at this time of year.
+The rate of gastroenteritis presentations to sentinel GPs also decreased and remained below the baseline in the past week. - Rotavirus notifications to the Department of Health decreased slightly but norovirus detections at PathWest increased slightly in the past week.